-San Clemente is a coastal city located in South Orange County in Southern California that is known for its large pier and excellent surfing.
-The incredible restaurants, shopping, and great year round weather attracts many visitors to San Clemente.
-Through our research and experience in San Clemente, we determined that the following are the best places to eat, play and stay.
+San Clemente, CA is a coastal city located in South Orange County in Southern California that is known for its large public pier and excellent surfing.
+There are countless things to do in San Clemente like dining at one of their many incredible restaurants, shopping at the San Clemente Outlets, and taking a stroll down the San Clemente Pier.
+With it's great year round weather, it's no surprise that visitors flock to San Clemente to relax at the beach and take in all that this town has to offer.
+After 31 hours of research and our visit to San Clemente, CA, we determined that the following are the best places to eat, play and stay.

 Bear Coast Coffee is a specialty coffee shop that sources its own beans and makes its syrups and almond milk in-house.
 Decked out in fancy blue and white tile, this coffee shop has a prime location, located directly across from the San Clemente Pier.
 You can relax at one of their indoor or outdoor seats, or you can enjoy your drink while strolling down the pier.